 Our focus in this paper was to explain the effect of violations to the NOME assumption on the performance of MR-Egger regression in the two-sample summary data context, and its connection to I{GX}^2 .
-Further work is required to understand the effect of NOME violation on MR-Egger regression when using a single study population.
-The picture is likely to be more complex in this setting, since weak variants may lead to attenuation of the causal effect towards the null as well as bias towards the observational estimate.
+Further work is required to understand the effect of NOME violation on MR-Egger regression when using a single-study population.
+The picture is likely to be more complex in this setting, since weak variants will induce bias towards the observational estimate, with the magnitude of the bias depending on the (unknown) strength of confounding.
+It may therefore be hard or impossible to find a statistic (like I{GX}^2) to quantify this bias.

-In order to make things as clear as possible, we purposefully simplified our two-sample MR data generating model in several ways.
-Firstly, data were simulated under the InSIDE assumption, so that we could be sure MR-Egger would return unbiased estimates when NOME is satisfied.
-If InSIDE is violated, for example due to pleiotropic effects acting via a confounder as explored in [10], an MR-Egger analysis would yield biased estimates even if I{GX}^2 were equal to 1.
+In order to make things as clear as possible, we purposefully simplified our two-sample MR data-generating model in several ways.
+First, data were simulated under the InSIDE assumption, so that we could be sure MR-Egger would return unbiased estimates when NOME is satisfied.
+If InSIDE is violated, for example due to pleiotropic effects acting via a confounder as explored in reference (10), an MR-Egger analysis would yield biased estimates even if I{GX}^2 were equal to 1.
 In practice, for I{GX}^2 values less than 1, its bias will likely be due to violations of InSIDE and NOME.
-Secondly, we generated summary SNP-exposure and SNP-outcome association estimates from independent normal distributions with known variance, rather than simulating the individual participant data directly, to furnish 'idealised' two-sample MR analyses.
-This removed the two further issues of non-collapsibility and ascertainment bias which are often encountered in practice when the outcome is binary and case-control data are used to estimate log-odds ratios for the SNP-outcome associations [22].
-Extending methods such as MR-Egger regression to properly account for these issues is an important line of future research.
+Second, we generated summary SNP-exposure and SNP-outcome association estimates from independent normal distributions with known variance, rather than simulating the individual participant data directly, to furnish idealised' two-sample MR analyses.
+This removed the two further issues of non-collapsibility and ascertainment bias which are often encountered in practice when the outcome is binary and case-control data are used to estimate log-odds ratios for the SNP-outcome associations.22 Extending methods such as MR-Egger regression to properly account for these issues is an important line of future research.

-In this paper we showcased just one method of bias-adjustment in the presence of measurement error, namely the SIMEX approach [15,16].
-We chose this because of its widespread use across statistics, its intuitive nature and its applicability to a wide range of statistical models.
+In this paper we showcased just one method of bias adjustment in the presence of measurement error, namely the SIMEX approach.^{15,16} We chose this because of its widespread use across statistics, its intuitive nature and its applicability to a wide range of statistical models.
 Software is also readily available to implement the approach in practice with very little computational burden.
 Of course, users may simply wish to implement a naive correction by dividing the observed MR-Egger causal estimate by I{GX}^2 .
-While this will often be sufficient with a large number of strong instruments (as seen in the simulations and the lipids analysis) we do not think it is a reliable method in general.
+Although this will often be sufficient with a large number of strong instruments (as seen in the simulations and the lipids analysis) we do not think it is a reliable method in general.
 Furthermore, an estimate for the variance of the naive correction would also be needed to enable full statistical inference.

-It is possible that alternative methods of bias adjustment could work better in the MR context, such as the plethora of approaches discussed in [13,23,24].
-For example, Sharp [25] recommend a natural Bayesian formulation of the problem, where the bias issue can be circumvented by focusing directly on the parameters which subsequently generate the observed data affected by measurement error.
-However it is worth noting that, by virtue of being shrunk towards zero, uncorrected estimates tend to have a smaller variance.
+It is possible that alternative methods of bias adjustment could work better in the MR context, such as the plethora of approaches discussed in references^{13,23,24}.
+For example, Sharp25 recommends a natural Bayesian formulation of the problem, where the bias issue can be circumvented by focusing directly on the parameters which subsequently generate the observed data affected by measurement error.
+However, it is worth noting that, by virtue of being shrunk towards zero, uncorrected estimates tend to have a smaller variance.
 Viewed through this lens, bias adjustment can then be seen as applying the appropriate correction factor to 'reverse' the shrinkage, but at the cost of a reduced precision.